bmmoore43/Building-gene-trees/README.md

           OrthoFinder/orthofinder -f my_fasta_files/

     4. Orthofinder can be run from different steps.
-If your run does not complete, but has run partially, you can try restarting from different steps (see https://github.com/davidemms/OrthoFinder).
+If your run does not complete, but has run partially, you can try restarting from different steps.

        To restart after BLASTs complete: ('previous_orthofinder_directory' is the OrthoFinder 'WorkingDirectory/' containing the file 'SpeciesIDs.txt'.)